The 2012 Startups 100: revealed

 To be considered, companies had to have launched on or after 1 January 2009 and be UK based.
 After that, we were looking for innovation, impressive achievements, a viable business model and growth potential.

 Launched in 2008, the Startups 100 was the first and bar-setting countdown of the top 100 start-ups in the country.
 It’s now our flagship feature, published every two years (you can check out our 2010 Startups 100 list here) and previous winners have gone on to phenomenal successes.
 Huddle, Shortlist Media, Naked Wines, Wonga and Zoopla are just a few of our alumni, and we have equally high hopes for the companies on our latest list.

 Creative, exciting, and original, the 2012 Startups 100 are a force to be reckoned with.
-But don’t just take our word for it, click on the buttons above or below to see for yourselves…
+But don’t just take our word for it, click below to see for yourselves…

 What do you think of the 2012 Startups 100?
 Have we overlooked anyone?
 Are there any companies we should keep an eye on for our next list?
 Tell us on Twitter, using the hashtag #Startups100, or in the comment boxes below.

 Words: Kate Walters, Georgina-Kate Adams, Ian Wallis, Abigail Van-West, Steph Welstead